-Fig. 8 through Fig. 10 illustrate DA-MDS performance for data sizes 50k, 100k, and 200k on 24-core and 36-core nodes.
-Each figure presents DA-MDS runtime for the two thread models and affinity patterns CE, SE, NE, and NI.
-Patterns CI and SI were omitted as they showed similar abysmal performance as NI in earlier K-Means results.
+Fig. 9 through Fig. 14 illustrate DA-MDS performance for data sizes 50k, 100k, and 200k on 24-core and 36-core nodes.
+Each figure presents DA-MDS runtime for the two thread

+Fig. 2: Flink and Spark K-Means algorithm.
+Both Flink and Spark implementations follow the same data-flow models and affinity patterns T, V, S, and U. Patterns Q and R were omitted as they showed similar abysmal performance as U in earlier K-Means results.
 Thread and process combinations for 24-core nodes are as same as the ones used in K-Means experiments.
 On 36-core nodes, nine patterns were tested from 1x36 to 36x1.
-However, as LRT-FJ allocates data for all threads at process level, 200k decomposition over 16 nodes produced more data than what Java 1D arrays could hold.
-Therefore, this pattern could not be tested for 200k data.
-Note, thread local data allocation could solve this but it would require a major rewrite of the code to support 2D arrays over 1D.
-LRT-BSP did not face this situation as data structures are local to threads and each allocates only data required for the thread, which is within Java's array limit of $2^{31} - 1$ elements.
+However, as LRT-BSP allocates data for all threads at process level, 200k decomposition over 16 nodes